 Information for Farmers

 I put together a short guide for farmers considering starting a corn maze.
 There’s five sections.
 First, it examines whether you should start a corn maze.
-If you decide that you want to run a corn maze, you’ll get information about running a corn maze, safety measures to institute, and marketing a corn maze.
+If you decide that you want to run a cornfield maze, you’ll get information about running a maze, safety measures to institute, and marketing.
 Finally, there are a few concluding thoughts.

-Latest Corn Maze Posts from the Funtober Blog
+Latest Cornfiel Maze Posts from the Funtober Blog

 - Are You Ready to Get Lost This Fall?